moso/eslint-config/README.md

 You can optionally enable [typed linting](https://typescript-eslint.io/getting-started/typed-linting).
 These are also known as "rules that require types", or simply "type-aware rules".
 This enables for much deeper insight into your code.

-You enable them by passing the path of your `tsconfig.json` to the `projectRoot` option.
+You enable them by passing your project's root directory to the `projectRoot` option inside `typescript`.

 > [!WARNING]
 > Enabling these rules will come with a slight performance cost, [explained here](https://typescript-eslint.io/getting-started/typed-linting/#performance).